Sign In Create Account

 In more recent years, there has been lots of work by the Bat Conservation Trust, and there are some fantastic guides available for lighting and planting planning.

-In the UK, most of the time any local authority involvement will be more concerned about wildlife impact - especially Bats - then the actual Dark Skies issue, but both are issues that serve each other hand in hand.
+In the UK, most of the time any local authority involvement will be more concerned about wildlife impact — especially Bats — than the actual Dark Skies issue, but both are issues that serve each other hand in hand.

-- Downward illuminating up to the horizontal plane - no uplighting at all.
+• Downward illuminating up to the horizontal plane — no uplighting at all.

-- As low output as possible, only illuminating what is necessary.
+• As low output as possible, only illuminating what is necessary.

-- Avoid illumination where there are waterways or hedgerows.
+• Avoid illumination where there are waterways or hedgerows.

-- Use the lights only when needed.
+• Use the lights only when needed.

-- Fade off lighting towards the boundary of the property
+• Fade off lighting towards the boundary of the property.

 What are authorities requiring?